gosia-b/sql/mysql/README.md

 ```

 # Create database
 In the notebook `1_create_database.ipynb` you create a database `online_movie_rating`, then create a table `movies` and fill it with data.

 After executing this notebook, you can connect to the database e.g. using *MySQL Workbench* (hostname: 127.0.0.1, port: 3306).
+Then select *schema* and you can execute queries on your database.

 # Reference
 [Article](https://realpython.com/python-mysql/) about MySQL with Python